jwang1122/java/doc/java.md

 * [Student, Subclass of Person](../src/com/huaxia/java1/Student.java)
 * [Teacher, Subclass of Person](../src/com/huaxia/java1/Teacher.java)

+4. Polymorphism:
+> allows a single task to be performed in different ways.
+> Polymorphism in Java is the ability of an object to take many forms, it allows us to perform the same action in many different ways. (method Overriding, Overloading, runtime polymorphism)
-4. Polymorphism: give different answer for the same question from different classes which inherit from same superclas or interface. (异类同功)
+> give different answer for the same question from different classes which inherit from same superclas or interface. (异类同功)

 [Test Polymorphism](../src/com/huaxia/test/TestMethod.java)